th2-net/th2-codec-generic/README.md

 _Do not specify default parameters if you don't want to override them_ (just because it doesn't make any sense to duplicate the configuration).

 # Changes

+### 3.10.2

++ Update base image from 3.12.0 to 3.12.1
+  + Add event publication in case the decoding did not produce any result for a message (the `th2-error-message` is published in this case)

 ### 3.10.1